-The price of everything from stocks, to housing, to commodities (like lumber) have risen quickly over the past year as the newly created dollars flood the zone with liquidity.
+The price of everything from stocks to housing, to commodities (like lumber) has risen quickly over the past year as the newly created dollars flood the zone with liquidity.

 However, what if the longer-term picture is different from what most expect?